Frank Bond (British Army officer): Service during the First World War

 Following the outbreak of the First World War, on 26 August 1914 Bond was recalled, and was appointed Assistant Director (Quartering) by his former colleague in India, General Sir John Cowans, now Quartermaster-General to the Forces.
 On 3 June 1916, Bond was promoted to the rank of temporary major-general, and appointed Director of Quartering in October 1917, retaining this post for the duration of the war.

 After the war, Bond joined the Ministry of Pensions, with the role of organising hospitals for the care of the disabled.

 For his services during the First World War, Bond was appointed a Companion of the Order of St Michael and St George on 3 June 1918, a Knight of Grace of the Order of the Hospital of St. John of Jerusalem on 31 October 1918, and a Knight Commander of the Order of the British Empire in the 1919 Birthday Honours, and was awarded the United States Army Distinguished Service Medal.

 Leisure and civic activities

 Bond was an accomplished artist and is known to have made two coloured sketches of the scene at Rorke's Drift and the Buffalo River during the Zulu War.

 On 4 February 1890, Bond was initiated into Freemasonry joining Beauchamp Lodge at Roorkee.
 He remained a Freemason throughout his time in India, achieving high office in the District Grand Lodge of Freemasons of the Punjab, before joining the Army and Navy Lodge at Aldershot on his return to England in 1913, of which he was still an active member at the time of his death in 1930.

-He was a lay-reader in the Diocese of Lahore and a strong supporter of the Boy Scout movement, becoming Chief Commissioner for India.
+He was a lay-reader in the Diocese of Lahore and a strong supporter of the Scouting movement, becoming Chief Commissioner for India.